gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 ## Working on a Visual Explainer

-I recently used Claude to help me write a blog post I've been planning for a while and found iterative diagramming productive and enjoyable.
+I recently used Claude to help me write a blog post I've been planning for a while and found iterative diagramming promising and enjoyable.

 The post I wrote is [a short primer for the word association game *Codenames*](../codenames-primer/).
 I've often found the need for a concise explainer that's separate from a rulebook—the goal is to familiarize someone with what *Codenames* is rather than precisely how to play it.